lesserwhirls/netchdf/Readme.md

 We will investigate using Kotlin coroutines to speed up performance bottlenecks.

+### Goals and scope

+Our goal is to give read access to all the content in NetCDF, HDF5, HDF4, and HDF-EOS files.

+The library will be thread-safe for reading multiple files concurrently.
+We are also exploring concurrent reading within the same file.

+We are focussing on earth science data, and don't plan to support other uses except as a byproduct.

+The core module will remain pure Kotlin with very minimal library dependencies and no write capabilities.
+In particular, there will be no dependency on the reference C libraries (except for testing).

+There will be no dependencies on native libraries in the core module, but other modules or projects that use the core are free to use dependencies as needed, for example to use HDF5 filters that link to native libraries.

+### Non-goals

+It's not a goal to duplicate netcdf-java functionality.

+It's not a goal to duplicate Netcdf-C library functionality.

+It's not a goal to provide remote access to files.

 ### What version of the JVM, Kotlin, and Gradle?

 We will always use the latest LTS (long term support) Java version, and will not be explicitly supporting older versions.